gilbert-umuzi/uganda_digital_literacy/README.md

 # uganda_digital_literacy
-Digital literacy curriculum developed for Uganda primary and secondary schools in partnership with UNICEF and the Uganda Ministry of Education.
+Digital Literacy Curriculum for Ugandan primary and secondary learners developed in partnership with UNICEF, the Ugandan Ministry of Education, Digital Frontiers and Umuzi, based on Dig Comp 2.0.